tanvir-git/odoo-documentation/content/applications/finance/accounting.rst

 ==========================

-A :doc:`multi-currency <accounting/get_started/multi_currency>` environment with an automated exchange rate to ease international transactions is available in Odoo.
-Every transaction is recorded in the company's default currency; for transactions occurring in another currency, Odoo stores both the value in the company's currency and the transactions' currency value.
-Odoo generates currency gains and losses after reconciling the journal items.
+A :doc:`multi-currency <accounting/get_started/multi_currency>` environment with an automated exchange rate to ease international transactions is available in CoquiAPPs.
+Every transaction is recorded in the company's default currency; for transactions occurring in another currency, CoquiAPPs stores both the value in the company's currency and the transactions' currency value.
+CoquiAPPs generates currency gains and losses after reconciling the journal items.

 .. seealso::